Members of Banks-v-Goodfellow

 Education: Jesus College Cambridge and St Bartholomew’s Hospital, London.

-Professor Howard has been a Consultant at the Maudsley Hospital since 1994 and his research in the areas of dementia and psychosis in older people has an international reputation.
+Professor Howard was a Consultant at the Maudsley Hospital from 1994 until 2015 when he moved to University College London.
+His research in the areas of dementia and psychosis in older people has an international reputation.

 Since the 1990s he has had extensive experience of report preparation for civil and criminal proceedings and has given evidence in Court.
 He was an expert witness in the War Crimes trials in the late 1990s and was Amnesty International’s main expert during the Pinochet extradition proceedings.